AuthMe/AuthMeReloaded/docs/config.md

         passwordHash: 'SHA256'
         # Salt length for the SALTED2MD5 MD5(MD5(password)+salt)
         doubleMD5SaltLength: 8
-        # If password checking return false, do we need to check with all
+        # If a password check fails, AuthMe will also try to check with the following hash methods.
-        # other password algorithm to check an old password?
+        # Use this setting when you change from one hash method to another.
-        # AuthMe will update the password to the new password hash
+        # AuthMe will update the password to the new hash.
+Example:
-        supportOldPasswordHash: false
+        # legacyHashes:
+        # - 'SHA1'
+        legacyHashes: []
         # Prevent unsafe passwords from being used; put them in lowercase!
         # You should always set 'help' as unsafePassword due to possible conflicts.
         # unsafePasswords: